Authorities: 2 arrested in California shooting that killed 6

 The six victims, including a teen mother and her baby, were gunned down on Jan.
 16 in rural Goshen, a community of 3,000 in the San Joaquin Valley.

+Both suspects had been under around-the-clock surveillance since Jan.
+23, Boudreaux said.

-The sheriff said the arrests stemmed from “Operation Nightmare” in which multiple search warrants were served and inmate cells associated with a prison gang were searched in multiple state prisons.
+The sheriff said the arrests stemmed from “Operation Nightmare” in which search warrants were served at locations in Goshen and Visalia, and about eight inmate cells associated with a prison gang were searched in five state prisons.

+The multi-agency operation included the federal Bureau of Alcohol, Tobacco, Firearms and Explosives.

 The victims were identified as: Rosa Parraz, 72; Eladio Parraz, Jr., 52; Jennifer Analla, 49; Marcos Parraz, 19; Alissa Parraz, 16; and Nycholas Parraz, 10 months.